The Dashboard Versioning Discipline

 Dashboards in git

-Export dashboard JSON to git.
-Grafana, Datadog, and others support API-based export.
-Commit on every change.
+- API export.
+Grafana, Datadog, and others support API-based JSON export; commit on every change.

 CI deployment

-On merge, CI deploys the dashboard JSON to the platform via API.
-Same pipeline as application deploys.
+- On merge.
+CI deploys the JSON to the platform via API; same pipeline as application deploys.

-Production dashboards are read-only in the UI for most users.
-Engineers cannot click-edit prod dashboards; they must PR.
+- UI read-only.
+Engineers cannot click-edit production dashboards; they must PR.

 Rollback

 Git revert restores the previous dashboard.
-CI redeploys; the change is gone in minutes.
+CI redeploys; the change is gone in minutes; the audit trail survives.

 Templating shared dashboards

-Updating one template ripples to all services.
-New panel added to template means it appears on every service dashboard at next deploy.
+- Ripple updates.
+New panel in the template appears on every service dashboard at next deploy.

 Operating discipline

-Quarterly cleanup: dashboards not viewed in 6 months are flagged.
-Either documented as still-needed or retired.
+- Quarterly cleanup.
+Dashboards not viewed in 6 months flagged; documented as still-needed or retired.

-User access review.
-Edit permissions on production dashboards limited to platform engineers; everyone else has read-only or PR access.
+- Access review.
+Edit permissions on prod dashboards limited to platform engineers; everyone else reads-only or PRs.